semanticist21/query-key-chain/README.md

 When the parent query key or any preceding part of the chain (such as list, detail, or action) is invalidated, this key will be also invalidated.

-As this is the final element of the array, no cascading furthermore.
+As this is the final element of the array, no further cascading occurs.

 ```typescript
 const base = createQueryFactory("test");